Ipsitapattanaik/HTML-CSS-Scraping/README.md

 5. min_temp: the minimum tempereture, in Celsius, of a single Martian day (sol)
 6. pressure: The atmospheric pressure at Curiosity's location
 ***
--Examine the data types that are currently associated with each column.
+1. Examine the data types that are currently associated with each column.
 If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
--Analyze your dataset by using Pandas functions to answer the following questions:
+2. Analyze your dataset by using Pandas functions to answer the following questions:
--How many months exist on Mars?
+3. How many months exist on Mars?
--How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+4. How many Martian (and not Earth) days worth of data exist in the scraped dataset?
--What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+5. What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
--Find the average minimum daily temperature for all of the months.
+6. Find the average minimum daily temperature for all of the months.
--Plot the results as a bar chart.
+7. Plot the results as a bar chart.
--Which months have the lowest and the highest atmospheric pressure on Mars?
+8. Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
--Find the average daily atmospheric pressure of all the months.
+9. Find the average daily atmospheric pressure of all the months.
--Plot the results as a bar chart.
+11. Plot the results as a bar chart.
--About how many terrestrial (Earth) days exist in a Martian year?
+12. About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
--Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+13. Consider how many days elapse on Earth in the time that Mars circles the Sun once.
--Visually estimate the result by plotting the daily minimum temperature.
+14. Visually estimate the result by plotting the daily minimum temperature.
--Export the DataFrame to a CSV file.
+15. Export the DataFrame to a CSV file.